 Q. Who can play for the Edmonds Lacrosse Club?

 A. All girls who live in the Edmonds School District or who attend a school in the district can play for us.
+Where there are not other girls lacrosse programs availalbe, we happily welcome girls from Shoreline, Mukilteo, Mountlake Terrace, Brier, Lake Forest Park, and other areas.
 High school players play for the program designated to their school regardless of where they live.
 Girls may live outside the district but are required to make a one-time election for the team they choose, per league rules.

 Q. When does the lacrosse season start?

 A. High School teams begin official practice in the first week of March with captain’s practices and pre-season conditioning beginning in January.
 Practices for youth teams are staggered to begin in February; check team pages for specifics.
 All teams play into mid-May with the possibility of a playoff season.

 Q. Where do the Edmonds Lacrosse Club teams practice and play their games?